 5. Are they cost-effective?

 Finally, be aware of opaque pricing tactics and hidden costs, as these can have a huge impact on your bottom line.
-Look out for markups on number prices and large billing increments.
-It may seem like a provider is offering you a great rate when they’ve actually structured their billing in larger increments, so you end up paying for minutes you don’t use.
+Look out for markups on number prices and pay-walled support.
+It may seem like a provider is offering you a great rate when they’ve actually structured their billing to charge you a percentage of your monthly bill for support, adding a tax to your bill as you scale.

 Share on Social